Active teacher selection for reward learning: Active Teacher Selection

 \section{Active Teacher Selection}

 The \textit{Active Teacher Selection (ATS)} algorithm solves the HUB problem efficiently by maintaining a belief over the utility function and arm distributions, and choosing when to query teachers.
-This allows it to only query teachers when required for decision-relevant belief updates.
-ATS can also actively select \textit{which} teacher to query.
-When teachers are ``noisy'' ($\beta<\infty$), the preference probability $\Pr(i \succ j; \beta,\mathcal{U})$ correlates with the difference in utility between $i$ and $j$, so it will sometimes be more informative for ATS to select teachers with \textit{lower} $\beta$ values~\cite{Michaud2020-ba, Barnett2023-um}.
-Importantly, this removes the need to set the problem-specific hyperparameters in Algorithm~\ref{alg:naive} for exploration ($T$) and teacher selection ($\beta^m$).
+This allows it to only query when required for decision-relevant belief updates.
+This alleviates the need to set the problem-specific hyperparameters in Algorithm~\ref{alg:naive} for exploration ($T$) and teacher selection ($\beta^m$).

+ATS also actively selects \textit{which} teacher to query.
+This is useful because some teachers are ``noisy'' ($\beta<\infty$), and therefore their preference probability $\Pr(i \succ j; \beta,\mathcal{U})$ correlates with the difference in utility between $i$ and $j$.
+This means that, for HUB problems such as the paper recommendation problem in Figure~\ref{fig:conf}, it is sometimes more informative for ATS to select teachers with \textit{lower} $\beta$ values~\citep{Barnett2023-um}.